jenh/ArcadeParty/README.md

 ## Create ASK and AWS User Profiles<a name="createaskandawsuserprofiles"></a>

-If this is your first time deploying a skill using the ASK SDK v2 with Node.js command line interface, you should re-run `ask configure` to generate both a new IAM user and profile with the permissions you'll need to deploy.
+If this is your first time deploying a skill using the ASK SDK v2 command line interface, you should re-run `ask configure` to generate both a new IAM user and profile with the permissions you'll need to deploy.
 Even if it's not your first skill deployment, creating a new profile helps ensure that you don't run into permissions problems later.

 **To create and use a new IAM account for ASK:**

 1. At the command line, run:

     ```
-    ask configure
+    $ ask configure
     ```
 2. When prompted to select an ASK profile, select **Create New Profile**.